daniwasonline/express-router/README.md

 Meanwhile, self-hosting your own instance is trickier than using the using the public instance or hosting with Glitch.

 (**!CRITICAL!
-MAKE SURE PORT 3000 IS ALWAYS OPEN (or open when Express Router is being used) SO EXPRESS ROUTER CAN HOST A WEBSERVER!**)
+EITHER MAKE SURE PORT 3000 IS OPEN FOR EXPRESS ROUTER, OR CONFIGURE THE LISTENER TO A DIFFERENT PORT.**)

 **__PREREQUISITES AND DEPENDENCIES__**